jylha/station/README.md

 streams are implemented with Kotlin Coroutines.

 The application UI is implemented completely with Jetpack Compose, the Android's modern declarative UI toolkit, which is still in its alpha release.
-To build this application, the latest canary release of Android Studio 4.2 is required.
+Using Jetpack Compose requires the latest canary release of Android Studio.

 ## Features